 October 9-11, 2015

-There’s a serious gender gap in both the journalism and technology industries — especially in business and leadership roles.
-That’s why MediaShift and the USC Annenberg School for Journalism and Communication are hosting a Women’s Hackathon — a weekend designed for students to develop technological and entrepreneurial skills critical to the journalism jobs of the future, and gain hands-on experience with immersive journalism and virtual reality.
-Taking place on October 9 to 11, 2015, the weekend will kick off Friday evening with a discussion among top women in media and tech.
-Then the students will break into teams to create their own startup ideas around immersive journalism and VR, presenting them to judges on Sunday.
-Faculty and professionals from around the country will serve as team facilitators and mentors.
-Undergraduate and graduate students are welcome to participate.
+MediaShift and the USC Annenberg School for Journalism and Communication produced this Women’s Hackathon — a weekend designed for students to develop technological and entrepreneurial skills critical to the journalism jobs of the future, and gain hands-on experience with immersive journalism and virtual reality.
+The weekend started Friday evening with a discussion among top women in media and tech.
+Then the students broke out into teams to create their own startup ideas around immersive journalism and VR, presenting them to judges on Sunday.
+Faculty and professionals from around the country served as team facilitators and mentors.
+Undergraduate and graduate students participated.

 Collab/Space San Francisco